ietf-wg-dmarc/draft-kucherawy-dmarc-dmarcbis/README.md

    time.
 It is inappropriate to use Internet-Drafts as reference material or to cite them other than as "work in progress."

-   This Internet-Draft will expire on 11 September 2020.

-Kucherawy (ed) & Zwicky Expires 11 September 2020               [Page 1]
+Kucherawy (ed), et al.  Expires 21 September 2020               [Page 1]

 Internet-Draft                  DMARCbis                      March 2020

+   This Internet-Draft will expire on 21 September 2020.

 Copyright Notice